hkhamvan263/hkhamvan263/README.md

 - 📫 How to reach me: TBD
 -->

 My name is Hannah Khamvanthong, and I am a first-generation, senior computer science student.
-I'm currently looking for a remote summer or an on-campus Fall internship before I graduate from A&T.
+I'm currently looking for a summer or an on-campus Fall internship before I graduate from A&T. Additionally, I'm interested in an undergraduate research position related to AI, Data Science, Data Analytics, and other computer science-related research positions.

 - 🤖 Hobbies: Coding, Robotics, Gaming, Reading a Book
 - 👩🏻‍💻 Coding Languages: Python, Java, C++ (Intermediate), Javascript, HTML/CSS, SQL